Searching for Gita, the Little Pearl: Part 1

 Mrs. Hargrove looked at Anna’s swollen ankles again.
 “Wait, Mrs. Wronski, look at these beautiful carrots.
 They would go nicely with your meal.”

 Anna shook her head firmly.
-“No. No.” she said, waving Mrs. Hargrove away.
+“No. No thank you,” she said, waving Mrs. Hargrove away.

 “Oh, but you must.”
 Mrs. Hargrove shoved a bunch of carrots into Anna’s bag.

 Anna’s feet and legs were too painful to argue.
 She nodded thank you and let Mrs. Hargrove lead her to the front counter.
 Mrs. Hargrove weighed the produce on the old rusty scale.
 She jammed her fingers in her mouth to adjust her teeth, then picked the produce up barehanded and put it into Anna’s bag.
 Anna would have to wash them extra hard.
 When all the groceries were weighed, bagged and paid for the door burst open with loud clanging, thuds and all sundry of loud noises.
 Two fifth grade boys pushed and shoved each other to the freezer case to look at the ice cream treats.